sacridini/Awesome-Geospatial/README.md

 * [rio-tiler](https://github.com/mapbox/rio-tiler) - Get mercator tile from landsat, sentinel or other AWS hosted raster.
 * [RIOS](https://bitbucket.org/chchrsc/rios/overview) - Raster I/O Simplification.
 A set of python modules which makes it easy to write raster processing code in Python.
 * [rioxarray](https://github.com/corteva/rioxarray) - rasterio xarray extension.
+* [routing-py](https://github.com/gis-ops/routing-py) - Python library to access all public routing, isochrones and matrix APIs in a consistent manner.
 * [RSGISLib](http://www.rsgislib.org/) - The Remote Sensing and GIS software library (RSGISLib) is a collection of tools for processing remote sensing and GIS datasets.
 The tools are accessed using Python bindings or an XML interface.
 * [Rtree](http://toblerity.org/rtree/) - For efficiently querying spatial data.
 * [S2P - Satellite Stereo Pipeline](https://github.com/cmla/s2p) - S2P is a Python library and command line tool that implements a stereo pipeline which produces elevation models from images taken by high resolution satellites.